Justman92/simple_shell/README.md

-This a pair project on simple_shell task
+This is 0x16.
+C - Simple Shell pair project